-Selling used and surplus industrial equipment and machinery through auctions is a popular method for corporations, small businesses and individuals to recuperate capital from surplus or idle industrial equipment and machinery.
+Selling equipment and machinery through machinery auctions is a popular method for corporations, small businesses and individuals to recuperate capital from surplus or idle industrial equipment and machinery.
 For companies who maintain stringent equipment upgrade schedules, or businesses and individuals with surplus and unused equipment, selling unused machinery compliments your overall asset recovery process.

 Hosting a live or onsite auction is the traditional route, but many businesses are increasingly opting for online industrial auctions to reduce the impact on their operations and to take control over their sale process.
 With that said, it’s difficult to know where to begin or what to expect when hosting an industrial equipment auction.
 In this article, we will:

 Explain the benefits of liquidating industrial equipment through online auctions

 Go over how much you can expect to recuperate in an industrial auction

 List the steps you need to take when hosting an industrial auction

 Table of Contents

 Benefits of Hosting an Online Industrial Equipment Auction

 Expectations on Returns for Industrial Auctions